10 Ship Terms And Definitions Even Smart People Misuse

 Ship terms related to the nautical industry are often misunderstood by the people outside of the industry and those who are part of it.
 Such misunderstanding of terms or definitions can lead to confusion among people, resulting in accident, loss or sheer embarrassment.

-A number of these ship terms are very commonly used and spoken of; however, the fact remains that the true meaning of a number of them are still not fully understood by even the smartest people.
+A number of these ship terms are very commonly used and spoken of; however, the fact remains that the true meaning of a number of them is still not fully understood by even the smartest people.

 1. Weathertight Doors And Watertight Doors

-These ship terms might not be very famous among people from outside the industry but are well known among maritime professionals.
+These ship terms might not be very famous among people outside the industry but are well known among maritime professionals.